frequency-chain/frequency/designdocs/provider_registration.md

 ### Provider Fees
 This document assumes that registration fees will be a fixed amount.
 It may be prudent, in the future, to determine whether or not registrations are fixed or vary based on the amount of verifiable information given on a registration attempt.
 The latter may allow us to place more trust in providers that do not have traditional business attributes.
 Further, the Provider could be required to post a bond instead of or in addition to fee payment.
 ### Provider Deregistration
 Currently, the Provider MSA id cannot be retired once registered.
 The current version does not entirely outline a way to revoke the Provider's status.
-In the future, Provider MSA id may be deregistered, with their MSA id removed from the Provider Registry and any associated delegations revoked.
+In the future, Provider can request to revoke their status as a service provider.
+Provider MSA id may be deregistered, with their MSA id removed from the Provider Registry and any associated delegations revoked.

 ## Glossary
 TBD.